 B2B: Swedish importers are legally responsible for the products they import to Sweden and will therefore only be interested in importing products that fulfill EU and Swedish regulations and requirements.

 B2C: Swedish consumers are obliged to pay Swedish VAT (usually 25%), which is not included in on-line purchases from outside the EU.
 There is no de minimis amount for such purchases.
-As of March 1, 2018, an administrative fee has been implemented and charged by the forwarding agent for the processing of VAT upon the consumer’s receipt of the package.
-The fee is $8-13 per non-EU package, depending on the value of the goods, and in addition to the product’s VAT.
-While this fee does not prevent eCommerce from the U.S, it will likely decrease demand for smaller ticket items.
-Goods valued above $175 can also be subject to duties.
-The added administrative step increases delivery times, a factor that is of high importance to the Swedish eConsumer.
+As of March 1, 2018, an administrative fee has also been implemented and is charged by the forwarding agent for the processing of the package.
+While this fee does not prevent eCommerce from the U.S, it has likely decreased demand for smaller ticket items.
+Goods valued above $150 can also be subject to duties.
+These added administrative step increases delivery times, a factor that is of high importance to the Swedish eConsumer.

 According to the payment provider Nets’ annual survey Swedish eCommerce 2021, the primary reason for Swedes to shop online is that it is more convenient than shopping in physical stores.
 Other key decisive factors include lower prices, avoiding crowds, and greater product ranges.
-There is an increasing demand for fast and convenient payment method to replace the current complicated payment processes and limited payment options that are both listed as some of the main reasons for Swedish online shoppers to refrain from completing their online purchases.
+There is an increasing demand for fast and convenient payment methods to replace the current complicated payment processes and limited payment options.
+The latter are both listed as some of the main reasons for Swedish online shoppers to refrain from completing their online purchases.

-Debit and credit cards remain the most used payment method on the Swedish eCommerce market, followed by Swish (Swedish mobile real time payment application), invoices, direct bank transfers, PayPal and Apple Pay.
+Debit and credit cards remain the most used payment method on the Swedish eCommerce market, followed by Swish (Swedish mobile real time payment application), invoices, direct bank transfers, PayPal, and Apple Pay.
 There is an increasing trend in using Swish as the preferred payment method.
-Out of 10,2 million inhabitants, 7,9 million were using Swish as of April 2021.
-Statista’s 2021 report on Digital Payments in Sweden also lists Klarna, Qliro, Trustly and PayEx as other commonly used payment methods.
+Out of 10,5 million inhabitants, 8.6 million were using Swish as of May 2023.
 The most used electronic identification system in Sweden, BankID, has a high share of users evenly distributed across the ages 13-81+ years.
-In 2020, nearly 99% of the population aged 21-50 years used BankID.
+In 2022, nearly 99.2% of the population aged 18-65 years used BankID.

 There is an increasing consumer demand for zero-emission or fossil-free deliveries in Sweden.
 The PostNord annual report states that sustainable delivery alternatives are increasingly important to Swedish consumers, many of whom are willing to wait 1-2 days longer to receive such a delivery.